Sub-shot-noise interferometry with two-mode quantum states: Introduction

-Here we will analyse the performance of twin Fock and two-mode squeezed states in the presence of loss.
+Other authors have studied the behaviour of twin Fock states in non-ideal interferometers \cite{tichy_double-fock_2015}.
+The focus of that work was on procedures to identify different decoherence mechanisms.
+Our interest here is rather to analyse how losses affect the scaling of the phase sensitivity with the number of particles.
 Unlike for spin squeezed states, the relevant observable is not simply the population difference and in fact several choices are a priori possible.
 We will follow other authors in using the variance of the population difference as the interferometric observable \cite{hollandInterferometricDetectionOptical1993,bouyerHeisenberglimitedSpectroscopyDegenerate1997}.
 We find that the sensitivity in this case only differs from that of the optimal state by a numerical factor and that one can surpass the standard quantum limit if the losses are low enough.